Rikorose/DeepFilterNet/README.md

 ## Citation Guide

+To reproduce any metrics, we recomend to use the python implementation via `pip install deepfilternet`.

 If you use this framework, please cite: *DeepFilterNet: A Low Complexity Speech Enhancement Framework for Full-Band Audio based on Deep Filtering*
 ```bibtex
 @inproceedings{schroeter2022deepfilternet,
   title={{DeepFilterNet}: A Low Complexity Speech Enhancement Framework for Full-Band Audio based on Deep Filtering},